Graduate Student Orientation

 Please join us at SFU Burnaby for a free orientation conference where you get to decide what is most useful to get your grad school experience off on the best foot.

 Choose from interactive information sessions, campus and service tours, social events, and more.
-Session options that are in the works:
+Session option from pervious years:

 - International graduate student orientation (Topics will include information on immigration, employment, health insurance, and academic culture in Canada)